 First and foremost, it is very clear that you get out of rehab what you put in.
 There are mixed feelings towards it and that’s largely come from people’s attitudes towards it.

 For the most part, those who have been through rehab admitted that because they went in with an open mind and was honest and engaged with the process, that is why they are now clean and are successfully managing recovery.
+Fulton County residents find that surrounding themselves with people who have similar issues at an Atlanta rehab center is a big help in ensuring they can get through the entire process and come out afterward with a new, positive mindset.
+Also, they learn to be more empathetic and understanding towards others.

 For those that don’t interact in sessions or try hard to find the root of the problem, they’re more likely to relapse when they enter the outside world once again.